 (1) Generally.
 To be eligible for any payment under

-(A) a hospital must have a source of public funding
+(A) a hospital must be enrolled as a Medicaid provider

 (B) if it is a hospital not operated by a governmental